Aviation Law Alaska

 - Airlines must allow family members adequate time to alert other relatives, friends, and loved ones before victims’ names are released to the media.

 - Attorneys are prohibited from contacting the family members’ of the victims, or anyone personally injured in a crash themselves, regarding the possibility of a wrongful death or personal injury action until at least 45 days after the date of the accident.

-At the law firm of Slack & Davis, we respect the needs of plane crash survivors and the families of those killed in aviation accidents.
+At the law firm of Slack Davis Sanger, we respect the needs of plane crash survivors and the families of those killed in aviation accidents.
 Our experienced aviation attorneys understand that compassion, privacy and sensitivity are required, and we will never violate the rules set forth by the Aviation Disaster Family Assistance Act.
 To reach out to our legal team for further assistance, please contact us immediately at 800-455-8686 to learn more about your options.